A good friend of mine just a joined a hot startup here in the Silicon Valley. The company is on fire. Plus, the startup culture is awesome.

 That’s a huge number.
 So, yeah, every new hire you make is critical.
 That’s why you also need to let go of anyone that doesn’t work out.
 Their impact on your culture will be huge.

-However as important as the employees are to your company culture (and they are very important), you, the CEO, are the most important influence on your company’s culture.
+However as important as the employees are to your startup culture (and they are very important), you, the CEO, are the most important influence on your company’s culture.

 Another example from my past: